 If a chipmunk gets inside, it could gnaw into your baseboard, burrow through your walls, and spread bacteria, Lyme disease, and even the plague.
-A foundation repair expert can help you to create a pest-proof barrier in your basement or crawl space.
+A foundation repair expert can help you make it more difficult for pests to get into your basement or crawl space.

 Groundhog Damage to Your Home or Foundation

 Groundhogs like to burrow.
-They can create tunnels below your home that are 45 feet long and five feet deep.
+They can create a network of tunnels below your home that are 45 feet long and five feet deep.
 These holes can cause significant damage.

 The problems start with water damage.
-The groundhog tunnels can cause water to flow directly underneath your home.
-This can disrupt the existing water balance of your foundation, and excessive drainage problems could occur in severe weather.
+Groundhog tunnels can cause water to flow directly underneath your home.
+This can disrupt the existing water balance of your foundation, in turn causing excessive drainage problems in severe weather.

 If you have groundhog tunnels, the first sign you might see is that you have increased moisture and humidity in your basement or crawl space.
-This could cause mold problems within your house.
+This could cause mold problems within your home.